 APPLICATION PROCESSING POLICY AND PROCEDURES

-is an equal opportunity Landlord.
+________________ is an equal opportunity Landlord.
 We comply with the Federal Fair Housing Act and New York State Department of Human Rights Law.
-We do not discriminate against any person because of race, color, religion, sex, national origin, disability, familial status, sexual orientation, gender identity or expression, military status, creed or marital status.
+We do not discriminate against any person because of race, color, religion, sex, national origin, disability, familial status, sexual orientation, gender identity or expression, military status, creed ,marital status, or source of income.

 We welcome all persons to apply to become a tenant but present the below criteria in an attempt to inform the applicant of the requirements so that they can make an informed decision of whether they believe they can qualify as a tenant.
 Each adult over the age of 18 must submit an application, regardless of marital status.
-The application fee is $30.00 per apartment and is non-refundable.
+Each applicant is subject to a criminal/ credit check and shall be charged $____ for such check.
 Approval shall be based on the below rental criteria.

 Before handing an application to the person inquiring, present them with the Resident Selection Criteria Form included in this manual as Exhibit ___.